sfproductlabs/roo/README.md

 * [ ] SSL in API
 * [ ] HTTP for Proxying (Only SSL Supported atm)
 * [ ] Auto downgrade
+* [ ] Add end to end encryption of kv-store and distributed raft api and api:6299

 ## Credits
 * [DragonBoat](https://github.com/lni/dragonboat)